jamesweber7/Browser-Tools/README.md

 ### Calculator:

-Note: this is using an old link for the Weber-84, but this should be fixed very soon.

 Use the Weber-84 Graphing Calculator, or use one of many functions for probability and calculus.

 The functions include: